 Gray Partridge holds steady in southeast, southwest, and northwest areas of MN.
 However, reports from WI have become scarce.
 Five birds reported and photographed in Iowa Co 18 Feb (Dale Bonk) were the only WI reports.
 Spruce Grouse were reported from five MN counties in their usual range.
 They were reported in just two counties, Forest and Vilas, in WI, and three—Baraga, Chippewa, and Marquette, all U.P.—in MI, where much their winter territory is accessed with considerable difficulty.
 Sharp-tailed Grouse were reported from 12 counties within their normal range of northwest and north-central MN.
 In WI, the species was reported just from Burnett Co, in the northwest part of the state; it bears mention that the only remaining WI strongholds are in the northwest counties.
 MI had numerous reports from two eastern U.P. counties.
 Greater Prairie-Chickens were reported in six northwest MN counties.
-WI’s core population of the species holds steady in Portage Co, but it is now nearly extirpated in Marathon Co.
+WI’s core population of the species holds steady in in Portage Co and northern Adams Co, but it is now nearly extirpated in Marathon Co.
 Mild conditions precipitated four late Pied-billed Grebe reports in MN.
 The latest, in Hennepin Co, was 18–22 Dec (m.ob.).
 One late Western Grebe was reported from Lake Pepin, Wabasha Co 2 Dec (Paul Jantscher).

 A White-winged Dove, casual in WI, appeared at a feeder in Lake Mills, Jefferson Co 18–20 Dec (Karen Etter Hale, Aaron Stutz).
 Eurasian Collared-Doves are well-established throughout MN and WI.
 In MI, they are regular in the extreme southwest part of the state.
 Records this winter from four counties in other areas of the L.P. indicate an expected expansion.
 A Rufous/Allen’s type hummingbird visited a residential feeder in New Glarus, Green Co WI from 26 Nov–26 Dec (Pam Lehnherr, m.ob.).
 Banding by Cynthia and Peter Bridge on 17 Dec provided the precise in-hand measurements necessary for exact identification: this was an Allen’s Hummingbird, a first record for both WI and the Western Great Lakes region!
 In MN, Sandhill Cranes were reported in early December from two counties, and a surprisingly late individual was seen 12–14 Jan, in Mille Lacs Co (John Toren).
 There are only a couple dozen January reports of this species from MN.
 Winter Sandhill Crane reports were numerous—as has become usual—in WI and MI.